nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 `norm_regularizer_factor`: The factor required to apply norm stabilization.
 Keep in mind that a larger factor will allow you to achieve a lower loss, but it will take many more epochs to do so!

+Also keep in mind that the paper reports worse findings when combining this with dropout.
+So you may want to remove dropout from your neural net if you choose to use `norm_regularizer`!

+This additional cost function should not take extra memory.
+It may slightly raise computation time.

+**Note:** Your overall cost/loss will go up if you use this.
+However, your `norm_regularizer` neural net may score better than your non `norm_regularizer` network.
+Make sure you don't just compare validation loss to other objective functions.
+Score your neural net's performance on an independent benchmark (such as BLEU)!

 ##GRU Mutants